EmasXP/varmkorv/README.md

 You might wonder if the world really need another Python web framework, and the answer is probably: no. I created this framework out of curiosity.
 The routes are "complied" (and recompiled if changed during runtime), and it does not contain much fluff at all.
 That makes this framework really speedy - way speedier than CherryPy (and Flask too for that matter).

-I have implemented support for Authentication and Peewee.
+I have implemented support for cookie authentication and Peewee.
 That is what I need for my personal projects, and might not suit all.

 ## Hello, world!